Healthy Homes Assessment Bridge Pā

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to make sure that their Bridge Pā rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure that their Bridge Pā rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be completely compliant by 1 July 2024.

-We will assess your rental property and determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager of any tasks needed to be completed. needs to be completed and offer a report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about any tasks that requirements to be completed, and offer an assessment report that includes all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7200 plus any additional healthy homes relevant fines.
+Failure to fulfill the requirements in the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes relevant fines.

-We are fully independent assessors of rental properties, as well as completely qualified to evaluate each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, we are fully qualified for each of Healthy Homes and Homefit.

 Call Now 0800 856 525